SteveGaemi/Symbolic-Regression-NASPSPA-2025/README.md

 2. Create the React project:
 npm create vite@latest frontend -- --template react cd frontend
-3. Replace the App.jsx under the created React project with App.jsx in the downloaded zip (It should be in \PySR GUI\frontend\).
+3. Replace the App.jsx under the created React project with the App.jsx in the downloaded zip (It should be in \PySR GUI\frontend\).
 4. Install dependencies:
 npm install react-plotly.js plotly.js papaparse axios
 5. Add the proxy (so React calls the Flask API without CORS headaches): open package.json and insert